 10.8 Receiver antenna off-axis performance

-The following regional requirements are applicable to NTN VSAT operating in band n512 towards geostationary satellite orbit.
+Editor’s Note: The antenna gain is not mandatory for conformance testing.The following regional requirements are applicable to NTN VSAT operating in band n512 towards geostationary satellite orbit.

 The receiver antenna off-axis gain of each co-polarized components in any direction φ degrees from the antenna main beam shall not exceed the levels specified in Table 10.8-1.